capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 kind: Implementation
 # ...
 spec:
-  # when saving artifact in Local OCH we can create a proper edges.
+  # when saving artifact in Local Hub we can create a proper edges.
   additionalOutput:
     typeInstances: # list all optional artifacts with type references
       mysql_config: